ebmdatalab/registry_scrapers_parsers/README.md

 # registry_scrapers_parsers
 Code to scrape/handle/extract data from various ICTRP Primary Registries.

-Notes:
+## Notes:

--Many of these make use of Selenium and ChromeDriver at a discrete path, not as an environmental PATH variable.
+-Many of these make use of Selenium and ChromeDriver (at the moment) at a discrete path, not as an environmental PATH variable.
 Make sure to modify to fit your file system and ChromeDriver (or other browser Driver) implementation

--The default is to get all trials from XML into a dictionary format for easier handling either via further python processing or SQL.
-The exact fields needed are likely to vary by use-case.
-Individual elements can be called either within python or exported as a CSV with 1 column of JSON strings, 1 row per trial, which can be used with other applications.
+-The strategoy for each registry varies considerably based on how they make data available and how easy it is to interact with.
+For some it is simply a matter of downloading and parsing an XML file, for others it is much more involved.
+Outputs can be ndjson (usually in a .csv format though) or a standard CSV with data columns.
+For some we ony exact fields needed for our current use-case.

--Jupyter notebooks are used for prototyping and testing.
-The notebooks are shared alongside the paired Jupytext file as a script.
+-Jupyter notebooks are used for prototyping and testing however the notebooks are shared alongside the paired Jupytext file as a script.

--Each script will come with a function at the end that can be called to export a CSV.
+-Not all scrapers will work cross-platform at the moment.

 There are 18 ICTRP Primary Registries and Data Provicers